ingridariel/CommunityDetection/README.md

 # CommunityDetection
-Scripts for Community Detection to OSN datasets
+Scripts for data extraction from Facebook, Twitter and Instagram posts and Community Detection on OSN datasets